List of Action Man characters: Flynt

 An Australian member of Action Force introduced in 2004 alongside Red Wolf.
 A lover of action and extreme sports, Flynt is typically seen with his dirt rider or snowboard and was often depicted with an arm in a cast due to sporting injuries.
 Two action figures of Flynt were released and the character was featured regularly in Action Man comics as well as the 2004 film Action Man: Robot Atak and its sequels.
 His only video game appearance came in the adaptation of Robot Atak, where he was a playable character.

 Red Wolf

 A Native American archer and Action Force member introduced in 2004, alongside Flynt.
 As well as his bow and arrows, he is equipped with a Wavin pipe and tomahawk.
 Three action figures were released by Hasbro, the second of which came with a canoe.
-In 2005, he was seen with a section of his hair died red, an indicator of the time he successfully wrestled a bear.
+In 2005, he was seen with a section of his hair dyed red, an indicator of the time he successfully wrestled a bear.
 Red Wolf was a recurring character in Panini's Action Man comic book from his introduction up to the finale of the series and featured in each of the direct-to-DVD Action Man films.
 He was also a playable character in the video game Action Man: Robot Atak.